bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 This would be an _excellent_ application of wire-wrap technology.
 Wire-wrap uses thin wire and a special tool to spiral the bare wire around square posts of a connector.
 It’s mechanically solid, electrically excellent, and looks like spaghetti in practice.
 This is how the first computers were made (like the Straight Eight PDP-8), and was how the back plane in the Connection Machine was made.
 But wire-wrap is too big and I have yet to program a robot arm to actually do it.
 I'm solving this simply with modern high-density interconnects and a very, very expensive circuit board.

-/* Move this to some other place, I've already done this */ I'd like to mention that the Connection Machine isn't best visualized as a multidimensional tesseract, or something Nolan consulted Kip Thorne to get _just right_.
-It's not a hypercube.
-Because it exists in three dimensions.
-Like you.
-It's actually a 12-bit Hamming-distance-1 graph.
-Or a bit-flip adjacency graph.
-Or it's a bunch of processors, each connected to 12 other processors.
-Each processor has a 12-bit address, and by changing one bit I can go to an adjacent processor.
-But sure, we'll call it a hypercube if it makes you feel wicked smaht or whatever.

-That being said, Danny had some good ideas in his thesis about why it's better to refer to this computer as a hypercube.
-The key insight that makes this buildable is exploiting a really cool property of hypercubes: __you can divide them up into identical segments.__

-Instead of trying to route a 12-dimensional hypercube as one massive board, I'm breaking the 4,096 processors into 16 completely identical processor boards, each containing exactly 256 RISC-V chips.
-Think of it like this: each board is its own 8-dimensional hypercube (since 256 = 2⁸), and the backplane connects those 16 sub-cubes into a full 12-dimensional hypercube (because 16 = 2⁴, and 8 + 4 = 12).
-*/

-### The Backplane Implementation
+### The Backplane Connectors

-Mechanically, this device is very simple.
+Mechanically, this device is _tight_.
 The LED panel is screwed into a frame that also holds the back plane on the opposite side.
 The back side has USB-C and Ethernet connections to the outside world.
-This is attached to the backplane through a ribbon cable.

 Internally, there's a bunch of crap.
-A Mean Well power supply provides the box with 350 Watts of 12V power.
+A Mean Well power supply provides the box with 12V power.
 Since 4096 RISC-V chips will draw _hundreds_ of Watts, cooling is also a necessity.
-This is handled by a 200mm fan.
+A quartet of fans are bolted to the back panel of the device.
+Noctua on that thang.

 There's a lot of stuff in this box, and not a lot of places to put 16 boards.
 Here's a graphic showing the internals of the device, with the area for the RISC-V boards highlighted in pink:

 ![An internal view of the device, showing where the RISC-V boards will go](/images/ConnM/HighlightedBoardArea.png)

-Even though the full enclosure is 262 mm cubed, only about 190 mm cubed is allocated to the 16 RISC-V boards.
-This means for each of the 16 boards in this device, I need to fit at least 1024 connections onto the backplane, where the connectors can only take up 190mm, in a height of about 10mm. _This is hard_.
-There are no edge connectors that do this.
-There's nothing in the Samtec or Amphenol catalogs that allow me to put over a thousand board-to-board connections in just 190mm of length and 10mm in height.
+There isn't much space to put the connectors for sixteen boards, especially connectors with 1100 pins.
+Dividing 1100 pins by the available length of 200mm gives us a pin pitch of 0.2mm.
+The pins for the connectors would have to be 0.2mm apart.
+This just doesn't exist.

-So how do you physically connect 1024 signals per board, in 190mm, with 10mm of height to work with?
+So how do you physically connect 1024 signals per board, in 200mm, with 10mm of height to work with?
 You don’t, because the connector you need doesn’t exist.
 After an evening spent crawling Samtec, Amphenol, Hirose, and Molex catalogs, I landed on this solution:

 ![Three views of the chosen connector, cutaway to show how the attach to the boards](/images/ConnM/ConnectorCutaway.png)